Never Too Far Gone

 Sunday Jan 05, 2025

-This is the third of a six-part series called Stillness, a practical guide to creating pause in the midst of conflict.
+This is the third of a four-part series called Stillness, a practical guide to creating pause in the midst of conflict.
 'Stillness' is not a meditation or spiritual practice, but the art of suspending judgement to observe what is happening in a conflict, be it an inner-conflict, intergroup or intragroup storming.
 This series draws from John Paul Lederach's book, The Moral Imagination (2005) in which he describes the place of patience, place, time and serendipity in the practice of peacebuilding.
 This episode shares two exercises for practicing Stillness by observing place.
 These are designed to help us notice clues about the best levers for change in our environment.

 Monday Sep 30, 2024

-This is the second of a six-part series called Stillness, a practical guide to creating pause in the midst of conflict.
+This is the second of a four-part series called Stillness, a practical guide to creating pause in the midst of conflict.
 'Stillness' is not a meditation or spiritual practice, but the art of suspending judgement to observe what is happening in a conflict, be it an inner-conflict, intergroup or intragroup storming.
 This series draws from John Paul Lederach's book, The Moral Imagination (2005) in which he describes the place of patience, place, time and serendipity in the practice of peacebuilding.
 This episode shares three types of patience involved in the startup phase of building new ideas, initiatives or organisations, which are:

 Patience with the 'yes' people;